Varieties of Characters: Variety of Characters

-Next we prove $(2)$.
-Since $\varphi^i$ is a restriction of a finite map to an open set, it is also finite.
-It is injective by \cite[Proposition 8.1]{AB}, and $\varphi^i$ is onto by definition.
-Then, by \cite[Lemma 1]{Vi}, $\varphi^i$ is birational.
+(2) Since $\varphi^{zd}$ is a restriction of a finite map to a Zariski open set, it is also finite.
+It is injective by \cite[Proposition 8.1]{AB}, and $\varphi^{zd}$ is onto by definition.
+Then, by \cite[Lemma 1]{Vi}, $\varphi^{zd}$ is birational.

 Lastly, $(3)$ is an immediate consequence of $(2)$. \epr